 Language identification examines the extracted text of each document to determine the primary language and up to two secondary languages present.
 This allows you to see how many languages are present in your collection, and the percentages of each language by document.
 You can then easily separate documents by language and batch out files to native speakers for review.

 For multi-language documents, it returns the top three languages found and their approximate percentages of the total text bytes (e.g. 80% English and 20% French out of 1000 bytes of text means about 800 bytes of English and 200 bytes of French).
-Language identification does not use a conceptual index for this operation; a Structured Analytics set is used.
-The Analytics engine is trained on the prose of each supported language.
 The operation analyzes each document for the following qualities to determine whether it contains a known language:

 - Character set (e.g., Thai and Greek are particularly distinctive)